Where the Heart Is (2000 film): Plot

+Upon his release from prison, Willy Jack travels to Santa Fe.
+He teams up with cranky music agent Ruth Meyers, who gives him stage name "Billy Shadow."

+3 years later, as Willy Jack's song hits the radio, Sister Husband and Americus are listening to the song in the kitchen and singing along.
+Novalee does not like the song because "something about that guy's voice rubs her the wrong way" as she knew it sounded familiar with him being her ex but she is unaware it's really him.

 Novalee trains as a photographer under Moses' mentorship while working at Walmart.
-A tornado blows through Sequoyah and Sister Husband is killed, but Novalee discovers she is the beneficiary of Sister's estate, and builds a new home for herself and Americus.
-Meanwhile, Willy Jack, who had continued his trip to California, is sent to prison for transporting a minor across state lines whilst possessing stolen goods.
-He writes a song, and upon release travels to Santa Fe, where he teams with cranky music agent Ruth Meyers, who gives him a makeover and the stage name "Billy Shadow."
-Novalee arrives in Las Vegas to accept a photo contest award after submitting an image of Americus and the still-standing buckeye tree amidst the damage from the storm.
-Simultaneously, Willy Jack—who happens to be in the same hotel—is informed that his old cellmate is suing him for plagiarism, and Ruth drops Willy Jack as a client for disloyalty.
+A tornado blows through Sequoyah, damaging the trailer and killing Sister Husband while she was out taking some potato soup to a sick friend.
+Novalee later discovers she is the beneficiary of Sister's estate and builds a new home for herself and Americus.

+After his encounter with Johnny DeSotto, Willy barely encounters Novalee who arrives at a Las Vegas hotel to accept a photo contest award after submitting an image of Americus and the still-standing buckeye tree amidst the damage from the storm.
+Later, Willy Jack is informed by Ruth that his old cellmate is suing him for plagiarism.
+Ruth drops Willy Jack as a client while mentioning her knowledge of him encountering DeSotto.

 Upon her return to Sequoyah, Novalee discovers Lexie has been attacked by a new love interest who molested her two eldest children.
 Lexie's injuries hinder her nursing job, and since she is unable to pay rent, she and her children move in with Novalee and Americus.